robertblackwell/fp_-parsing/paper/parsing_intro.md

     NumberNode.make(n: number)
 ```

-Whe manipulating TreeNodes one often needs to know the concrete type a `TreeNode`.
+When manipulating TreeNodes one often needs to know the concrete type a `TreeNode`.
 To facilitate this
 there are a set of free functions with names like `isMultNode(node: TreeNode): boolean`
 which can be used in an if-ifelse-else chain.
 Once having determined the concrete type
 of a `TreeNode` such a node needs to be "cast" to the appropriate concrete type.
 There are